Mesa Occupational, Environmental Health & Safety

 - The biological indicator Geobacillus stearothermophilus, or other indicator of adequate sterilization as approved by the department, shall be placed at the center of a load processed under standard operating conditions at least monthly to confirm the attainment of adequate sterilization conditions. (see form below)

 - Records of the procedures specified above shall be maintained for a period of not less than two years.

 The weight of each load of regulated medical waste processed through each autoclave must be recorded.
 An annual total must be submitted to the OEHS coordinator at firstname.lastname@example.org.

 Regulated Medical Waste Pick-up

-For departments that do not treat their medical waste on-site (currently Allied Health, Athletics, Biology, and Student Health), their waste will be picked up by a medical waste hauler.
+For departments that do not treat their medical waste on-site (currently Allied Health, Athletics, Biology, Student Health, and AHT), their waste will be picked up by a medical waste hauler.

 The Mesa Campus is now serviced through a single medical waste hauler.
 The campus has prescheduled quarterly pick-ups, except for AHT which has pick-ups every 4 weeks.